Signs of labor: Know what to expect

 See more In-depth

 - Frequently asked questions.
-Labor, delivery, and postpartum care FAQ004.
 How to tell when labor begins.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/How-to-Tell-When-Labor-Begins.
-Accessed June 13, 2016.
+American College of Obstetricians and Gynecologists. https://www.acog.org/womens-health/faqs/how-to-tell-when-labor-begins.
+Accessed Nov.
+2, 2021.